alperefesahin/flutter_social_chat/README.md

 # Hybrid, Functional, and Nice Designed Chat App: Flutter Social Chat

+## Sponsored by GetStream!
+If you want to read an article about this project, there is an aritcle that is written by me and sponsored by GetStream.
+Here is the link: https://getstream.io/blog/build-a-flutter-social-chat/

 ## Distinctive features gathered in a Single App
 * BLoC for state management